Christophe Lemaire

-Christophe Patrice Lemaire (Japanese:クリストフ・ルメール (Kurisutofu Rumēru), born 20 May 1979) is a French-born jockey.
+Christophe-Patrice Lemaire (Japanese:クリストフ・ルメール (Kurisutofu Rumēru), born 20 May 1979) is a French jockey.
 He has enjoyed much of his success on the Japanese flat racing circuit, with the most wins at Japan Racing Association racetracks for five consecutive years since 2017.

 Career

 Lemaire began racing in 1999, after he obtained the license required for a French jockey.
-From there, he has steadily built up a good track record, becoming the seventh leading jockey in 2003, and winning the French Group 1 Grand Prix de Paris in the same year.
+From there he became seventh leading jockey in 2003 and won the French Group 1 Grand Prix de Paris in the same year.

 In 2002 he also began racing in Japan Racing Association races using the 3-month short-term licence (短期免許, tanki menkyo) system, taking part mainly at local racecourses such as Chukyo Racecourse and Kokura Racecourse.
 Within a few years he had already placed in Japan's major Grade 1 stakes races, finishing second in the 2004 Autumn Tenno Sho on Dance in the Mood, second in the 2004 Japan Cup on Cosmo Bulk, and second in the 2005 Mile Championship on Daiwa Major.

 Lemaire secured his first Japanese graded stakes victory, and first Japanese Grade 1 win, aboard Heart's Cry in the 2005 Arima Kinen.
 The victory broke the winning streak of Triple Crown winner and eventual Horse of the Year Deep Impact.
 It was also the fourth straight year that a foreign jockey won the Arima Kinen, following three consecutive wins by Olivier Peslier.

 In 2006 he rode Heart's Cry to victory in the Dubai Sheema Classic.
 He also rode Pride in the Grand Prix de Saint-Cloud, beating the favourite, Hurricane Run.

-In 2008 he rode the winner of England's second classic of the year, the 1,000 Guineas, aboard the Pascal Bary-trained Natagora.
+In 2008 he rode the winner of Britain's second classic of the year, the 1,000 Guineas, aboard the Pascal Bary-trained Natagora.

 In September 2009, he was chosen by the Aga Khan as first jockey.

 He won the 2011 Melbourne Cup in a photo-finish riding Dunaden.

 Lemaire became a full-time JRA jockey with Italian jockey Mirco Demuro in February 2015.
 He was scheduled to start riding in Japan in March of that year, which would have been his first time in Japan after a demotion at Kyoto Racecourse in November 2014.
 However, he was suspended by stewards of the Japan Racing Association (JRA) for 30 days after he used Twitter the night before he was scheduled to participate in races at Hanshin Racecourse.
 JRA regulations bar any outside contact by jockeys from 9 PM the night before racing until after they have ridden in their final race of the day.
 After he served his suspension, Lemaire marked his first victory as a JRA jockey on April 6 with a graded race victory at the Osaka Hai.